ufcg-lsd/arrebol/worker/deploy/README.md

 ## Install

-After configuring the `hosts.conf` file, execute the `install.sh` script to setup the Worker Node.
+After configuring the `hosts.conf` file, execute the `install.sh` script in the coordination host to setup the Worker Node.

   ```
   sudo bash install.sh